paakwow/SNA2-Final-Project/README.md

 ## Hypothesis

-Hypothesis: The more actively and diversely members collaborate and contribute to open-source projects, and the more they are connected to larger networks of developers and organizations, the higher their level of connectedness within and between Github organizations.
+Hypothesis: The more actively and diversely members collaborate and contribute to open-source projects, and the more they are connected to larger networks of developers and organizations, the higher their level of connectedness within and between Github organizations

 ## Purpose